Lustgarten

 The Lustgarten (/de/, Pleasure Garden) is a park in Museum Island in central Berlin at the foreground of the Altes Museum.
 It is next to the Berliner Dom (Berlin Cathedral) and near the reconstructed Berliner Stadtschloss (Berlin City Palace) of which it was originally a part.
 At various times in its history, the park has been used as a parade ground, a place for mass rallies and a public urban park.

 The area of the Lustgarten was originally developed in the 16th century as a kitchen garden attached to the Palace, then the residence of the Elector of Brandenburg, the core of the later Kingdom of Prussia.
 After the devastation of Germany during the Thirty Years War, Berlin was redeveloped by Friedrich Wilhelm (the Great Elector) and his Dutch wife, Luise Henriette of Nassau.
 It was Luise, with the assistance of a military engineer Johann Mauritz and a landscape gardener Michael Hanff, who, in 1646, converted the former kitchen garden into a formal garden, with fountains and geometric paths, and gave it its current name, Pleasure Garden.

 In 1713, Friedrich Wilhelm I became King of Prussia and set about converting Prussia into a militarised state.
 He ripped out his grandmother's garden and converted the Lustgarten into a sand-covered parade ground.
 (Pariser Platz near the Brandenburg Gate and Leipziger Platz were also laid out as military parade grounds at this time.)
 In 1790, Friedrich Wilhelm II allowed the Lustgarten to be turned back into a park, but during French occupation of Berlin in 1806 Napoleon again drilled troops there.

 In the early 19th century, the enlarged and increasingly wealthy Kingdom of Prussia undertook major redevelopments of central Berlin.
 A large, new classical building, the Old Museum, was built at the north-western end of the Lustgarten by the leading architect, Karl Friedrich Schinkel, and between 1826 and 1829 the Lustgarten was redesigned by Peter Joseph Lenné, with formal paths dividing the park into six sectors.
 A 13-metre high fountain in the centre, operated by a steam engine, was one of the marvels of the age.
 In 1871, the fountain was replaced by a large equestrian statue of Friedrich Wilhelm III by Albert Wolff.
 The statue was unveiled on 16 June 1871.
-Between 1894 and 1905, the old Protestant church on the northern side of the park was replaced by a much larger building, the Berlin Cathedral (in German, "Berliner Dom"), designed by Julius Carl Raschdorff.
+Between 1894 and 1905, the old Protestant royal chapel on the northern side of the park was replaced by a much larger building, the Berlin Cathedral (in German, "Berliner Dom"), designed by Julius Carl Raschdorff.